 Download the a writeable PDF of the application form here.

-Secure two letters of support and have them sent directly to the Society of Winterthur Fellows Grant Administrator at firstname.lastname@example.org.
-Make sure the letters clearly indicate your name as applicant.
+Secure one letter of support and have it sent directly to the Society of Winterthur Fellows Grant Administrator at email@example.com.
+Make sure the letter clearly indicates your name as applicant.

 Application deadlines are May 1 and November 1 of each calendar year.
 Notifications will be made as soon as possible.